cosanlab/cosanlab_preproc/README.md

 6) QA figures for normalization check
 7) QA plots of motion

-#### Example Usage
+### Example workflows

-Create a simple workflow w/o distortion, w/o filtering, w/ 6mm smoothing, normalizing to the 2mm MNI template, and trimming the first 5 TRs of the each functional run.
+The simplest workflow performs only realignment and non-linear normalization to the 2mm MNI template.
+We run the workflow serially, one step at a time.

 ```
 from cosanlab_preproc.wfmaker import wfmaker